jfuruness/bgpy_pkg/README.md

 ## Credits
 * [bgp\_simulator\_pkg](#bgp_simulator_pkg)

-Thanks to Cameron Morris for helping with extending the BGP policy to include withdrawals, RIBsIn, RIBsOut
+Thanks to Cameron Morris for helping with extending the BGP policy to include withdrawals, RIBsIn, RIBsOut.

 Thanks to Cameron and Reynaldo for helping out a ton with this simulator and it's corresponding testing.
 They have been major contributors and I appreciate it.

+Also thanks to Reynaldo for the awesome name, love it.

 Thanks to Dr. Herzberg and Dr. Wang for employing me and allowing this project to be open source